laquereric/lang-chain-semantic/README.md

-# LangGraphSemantic
+# LangChainSemantic

-LangGraphSemantic is a library that connects Pydantic models to SHACL shapes in RDF stores, with specific support for LangChain and LangGraph.
+LangChainSemantic is a library that connects Pydantic models to SHACL shapes in RDF stores, with specific support for LangChain and LangGraph.
 It enables semantic validation, storage, and retrieval of structured data in a way that leverages the strengths of all involved technologies.

 ## Features